Japan shrine visits, isles row stir East Asia tensions

 Voters want Abe to put priority on fixing the economy rather than other issues close to his heart, such as revising Japan's pacifist constitution, an opinion poll showed this week.

-(Additional reporting by Kiyoshi Takenaka and Kaori Kaneko in Tokyo, Ruairidh Villar in the East China Sea, Ju-min Park in Seoul, Sui-lee Wee in Beijing and Paul Eckert in Washington; Writing by Antoni Slodkowski and Linda Sieg; Editing by Alex Richardson and Cynthia Osterman)
+(Additional reporting by Kiyoshi Takenaka and Kaori Kaneko in Tokyo, Ruairidh Villar in the East China Sea, Ju-min Park in Seoul and Sui-lee Wee in Beijing; Writing by Antoni Slodkowski and Linda Sieg; Editing by Alex Richardson)